dino-/xmonad-xmobar-conf/README.md

 xmonad and xmobar in the same `.xmonad` directory.
 This is a repo of my work on these files.

+The Gimp XCF files in `util/resources` are the sources of the XBM bitmaps in `resources`.
+You can use these to work on artwork if you like.

 ## Getting it